 Location tests are the most familiar Z-test.
 Another class of Z-test arises in maximum likelihood estimation of the parameters in a parametric statistical model.
 Maximum likelihood estimates are approximately normal under certain conditions, and their asymptotic variance can be calculated in terms of the Fisher information.
 The maximum likelihood estimate divided by its standard error can be used as a test statistic for the null hypothesis that the population value of the parameter equals zero.
-More generally, if $\hat{\theta}$ is the maximum likelihood estimate of a parameter θ , can be used as a Z-test statistic.
+More generally, if $\hat{\theta}$ is the maximum likelihood estimate of a parameter θ , and θ_0 is the value of θ under the null hypothesis.